-George and Harriet Putnam continued to live at 488 Beacon during the 1903-1904 winter season, but moved thereafter to an apartment at the Hotel Agassiz at 191 Commonwealth.
-Harriet Putnam contined to own 488 Beacon and lease it to others.
+George and Harriet Putnam and their daughter, Elizabeth, continued to live at 488 Beacon during the 1903-1904 winter season, but moved thereafter to an apartment at the Hotel Agassiz at 191 Commonwealth.
+Harriet Putnam continued to own 488 Beacon and lease it to others.

 In 1916, 488 Beacon became the home of Charles Wellington Stone and his wife, Alice (Stone) Stone, and also the location of his private school for boys, The Stone School.
 The school previously had been located at 59 Chestnut and the Stones had lived in Roslindale.

 By the 1927-1928 winter season, 488 Beacon was the home of Charles Henry Bingham and his wife, Elizabeth (Mead) Bingham, who operated it as a lodging house.
 They previously had lived at 380 Commonwealth.